Mission

 Rob Gardner | President

-Rob has served ASR in many different roles since joining shortly after its founding.
-As the 2100 was prepared for movement in 2015, Rob took on the preparation and submission of high-and-wide permit applications to Norfolk Southern and BNSF, and had long held the position of Vice President before becoming President in 2020.
-From a childhood filled with memorable steam railroading experiences, Rob desired to work in the railroad industry upon graduating from the University of Cincinnati in 1995 with a degree in Civil Engineering.
-He has gained a majority of his 30 years of experience in the industry as a private rail contractor, tasked with designing, inspecting, building and rebuilding railroad track for various clients in 20 different states.
-Aside from full-scale railroading, Rob is also a passionate live steam hobbyist, and enjoys playing trombone, guitar, bass guitar and drums, and preparing gluten-free baking mixes with his wife.
+Rob has filled many different roles since joining ASR shortly after its founding.
+As No. 250 was prepared for movement across the U.S. in 2015, Rob prepared and submitted high-and-wide permit applications to Norfolk Southern and BNSF to ensure the locomotive’s safe passage.
+He had long held the position of Vice President before becoming President in 2020.
+Rob’s childhood love of steam locomotives drew him toward a career in railroading, and since graduating from the University of Cincinnati in 1995 with a degree in Civil Engineering, he has spent the majority of his 30 years in the industry as a railroad construction contractor, tasked with designing, inspecting, building and rebuilding railroad track for various clients across the United States.
+Aside from full-scale railroading, Rob is also a passionate live steam hobbyist, and he enjoys playing various musical instruments and preparing gluten-free baking mixes with his wife.

 Russ Swinnerton | Vice President

 Russ joined ASR in 2010 and previously filled the position of Secretary before becoming Vice President.
-Through his involvement in Luxury Rail Travel, Russ was instrumental in organizing the Steel City Limited, a series of ASR fundraising excursions that ran from New York to Pittsburgh, utilizing private ex-Pennsylvania Railroad passenger cars on Amtrak.
+Through his involvement in Luxury Rail Travel, Russ was instrumental in organizing the Steel City Limited, a series of first-class ASR fundraising excursions that ran with Amtrak from New York to Pittsburgh, utilizing private ex-Pennsylvania Railroad passenger cars.
 He started Luxury Rail Travel in the early 2010s and oversaw several similar trips.
-After changes to Amtrak’s private car policy, Russ turned his focus to building backyard railroad equipment through Reading Car Company, which he and his wife Heather founded in 2018.
+After changes to Amtrak’s private car policy, Russ turned his focus to building backyard railroad equipment with Reading Car Company, which he and his wife Heather founded in 2018.
 He also keeps busy with his day job as a truck driver.
-Prior to his involvement in ASR, Russ served as President of the Conrail Historical Society for three years, has been a member of the Rockhill Trolley Museum since the 1980s, and maintains memberships in many live steam clubs.
+Russ previously served as President of the Conrail Historical Society, has been a member of the Rockhill Trolley Museum since the 1980s, and maintains memberships in many live steam clubs.

 Brian Miller | Secretary

 As a member since 2019 and Secretary since 2021, Brian performs ASR’s record-keeping duties, oversees board procedures and manages internal communications.
 Professionally, Brian has gained nearly 30 years of experience as a software development manager, graduating from the University of Pittsburgh at Johnstown in 1995 with a Bachelor’s Degree in Computer Science.
-As part of his strong history of volunteerism, Brian served the Special Olympics of Pennsylvania for 12 years as Winter Games Computer Chairman, meeting the various computer-related needs of the statewide program.
-Since 2007, he has also been a leader in his local troop of the Boy Scouts of America and a counselor for scouts who wish to earn their Railroading Merit badge.
+As part of his strong history of volunteerism, Brian served the Special Olympics of Pennsylvania for 12 years as Winter Games Computer Chairman.
+Since 2007, he has been a leader in his local Boy Scouts of America troop and a counselor for scouts seeking to earn their Railroading Merit badge.
+He is also an active member of the Western Pennsylvania Model Railroad Museum.
 Brian is a third-generation railroad fan and model railroader, passions which he has passed to his son, and also enjoys hobbies like camping and antique tractor restoration.

 Forrest Nace | Treasurer

-Forrest joined ASR’s membership in 2015 and has been Treasurer since 2017, managing and overseeing all financial aspects of the organization.
-Alongside this position, he has served on the Social Media Committee since 2023, edited ASR’s members-only newsletter “The Rambler” since 2021, managed fundraising events, membership drives and merchandise, and previously wrote, directed and edited the monthly video updates and managed the website and social media.
-He graduated with honors from Butler County Community College in 1985 with an Associate’s Degree in Data Processing and Computer Programming, before working in Woodings Industrial Corporation’s IT Directory.
+Forrest joined ASR’s membership in 2015 and has been Treasurer since 2017, overseeing all financial aspects of the organization.
+Alongside this position, he has assisted with media and marketing, administered print publications, coordinated fundraising events and membership drives, managed merchandise and shipping, and filled other roles at various points throughout his time with ASR.
+He graduated with honors from Butler County Community College in 1985 with an Associate’s Degree in Data Processing and Computer Programming and spent a decade working in Woodings Industrial Corporation’s IT Directory.
 Since 1995, Forrest has been a contracted account executive and manager, providing computer system and data management services to a variety of clients.
 In addition to his volunteering with ASR, Forrest is a volunteer trainer for Job’s Daughters International, a youth leadership organization.

 Group Leaders